ocodnondk/Gautham/README.md

-Simple calculator code has been uploaded in python language.
+Simple calculator,Generating password and Rock paper game code has been uploaded in python language.